andycroll/andycroll.com/_posts/2012/2012-05-22-reddotrubyconf-2012-wrap-up.markdown

 ---
 title: "RedDotRubyConf 2012: Wrap up"
 layout: post
-category:
-  - singapore
-  - ruby
+category: ruby
 redirect_from:
   - /2012/05/23/i-want-to-be-better/
   - /2012/05/22/reddotrubyconf-2012-wrap-up/
+  - /singapore/ruby/reddotrubyconf-2012-wrap-up/
+image: '2012/reddotrubyconf-2012-wrap-up'
+imagealt: 'My back'
 ---

 Thanks to all who came, and all who spoke.
 The feedback I've had has been mostly lovely and for that I'm really grateful.